Episcopal Diocese of New York: Overview

 The Diocese of New York contains approximately 190 places of worship in the New York City boroughs of Manhattan, the Bronx and Staten Island and the New York state counties of Dutchess, Orange, Putnam, Rockland, Sullivan, Ulster and Westchester.
 Beyond New York City, the diocese is divided into two regions (Region II and the Mid-Hudson Region), which are made up of geographical deaneries, each of which is known as a "clericus".

 The diocese was established in 1785 after the Anglican Church was disestablished following the American Revolution, and is one of the nine original dioceses of the Episcopal Church.
 It is one of ten dioceses, plus the Convocation of Episcopal Churches in Europe, that make up Province 2.

 The diocese is led by the Rt.
 Rev. Matthew Heyd, 17th Bishop of New York, who is assisted by the Rt.
 Rev. Allen K. Shin as bishop suffragan.
 The Bishop's seat is the Cathedral of St. John the Divine on Amsterdam Avenue in Manhattan, where the diocesan offices are also located.
 The national headquarters of the Episcopal Church are also located in the diocese, at 815 Second Avenue.

-The diocese has approximately 50,000 members and 500 canonically resident priests.
+Between 2015 and 2023, reported membership decreased from 52,998 persons to 41,888.
+The 191 congregations of the diocese had $34,388,611 in plate and pledge income in 2024.
+Average Sunday Attendance (ASA) in the diocese for 2024 was 16,716 in 2015 and 9,486 in 2024.
+No membership statistics were reported in 2024 national parochial reports.